Last modified: January 27, 2025

 Annotated Tags

-To create an annotated tag, use the -a flag followed by the tag name and a message:
+To create an annotated tag, use the -a flag and include a message (-m):

 git tag -a <tag-name> -m "<tag-message>"